Using EVA Foam for Cosplay For the First Time

 Part 3: Finding an EVA foam pattern

 To get started, you’re going to need to work with a pattern.
 You can either purchase a pattern online or create one yourself.
 One of the best places I’ve found for pre-made EVA foam patterns is Kamui Cosplay.
-But there are also plenty of other places to purchase patterns.
-You may even find another person who’s cosplayed as the same character and is selling the patterns they created.
+But there are also plenty of other places to purchase patterns too.

 If you are dealing with a flat, or mostly flat, object, you can easily draw it out.
 Make sure to think about the measurements of the prop or costume piece so that you draw it at the correct size.